bctiemann/pri/README.md

 in the old app, whereas class-based views (for example `TemplateView`) are a more flexible and semantic approach.
 Look up both in the Django docs.

+In either case, the views are where database queries are done (using the Django ORM language) and the results passed to the template using the context dict.
+The template contains only minimal flow-control logic and presentation-layer formatting tags.

 `urls.py` in each app directory defines the URL patterns which map to specific views.
 Each app's `urls.py` is conventionally mapped to a central `urls.py` which exists in the main `pri` directory, which also houses the project's `settings.py` and core entry point modules.